zuspec/zuspec.github.io/index.md

 ---

 # Zuspec
-Zuspec, a portmanteu of zusammen (German for "together") and specification, is a suite of tools for working with action-relation-level (ARL) modeling descriptions.
+Zuspec, a portmanteau of zusammen (German for "together") and specification, is a suite of tools for working with action-relation-level (ARL) modeling descriptions.
 These descriptions enable co-specification of design and test functionality, as well as co-specification of hardware and software